DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Results

-Nearly all false positives are due to \textit{lack of API knowledge}.
-Figure~\ref{fig:lack of api knowledge} shows an example.
+\textbf{Lack of API knowledge (35\%):} The LLM is unsure about, or assumes missing, functionality in a callee API, even though the callee API actually implements the desired behaviour.
+The \texttt{info()} example from Fig.~\ref{fig:lack of api knowledge} falls in this category.
 The documentation states that the bug information should be pretty-printed as JSON.
 However, the function calls \texttt{info()} to get the bug information.
-As shown in the explanation box, \toolname{} cannot determine whether \texttt{info()} generates bug information, and thus flags this as inconsistent.
+As shown in the explanation box, the LLM cannot determine whether \texttt{info()} generates bug information, and thus flags this as inconsistent.